nhjschulz/pyTRLCConverter/tools/sphinx/source/index.rst

 pyTRLCConverter documentation
 =============================

-pyTRLCConverter is a command-line tool to convert TRLC files to different output formats, e.g. Markdown.
-Because the definition of TRLC types is project specific, it supports to inject project specific conversion functions for sections and record objects.
+pyTRLCConverter is a command-line tool to convert TRLC files to different output formats, e.g. Markdown or docx.
+Since the definition of TRLC types is project-specific, the built-in converters can be extended in an object-oriented manner.

 .. uml:: ../../../doc/architecture/context_diagram.puml